Ethiopia – Dec 21-Jan 7, 2023

 The site is called “Hadar” and is situated south of the Danakil depression around 2-3 hours dirt road drive north of the Awash- Djibouti road near the new regional capital of Semera.
 It is “normal” to visit it as part of a 4×4 expedition into the Danakil or as a “diversion” on the way back from Lalibela to Addis.

 What will you see?
-The site is surrounded by a fence and is marked by the UNESCO logo.
+The site is surrounded by a fence marked by the UNESCO logo.
 Universities are still digging in the region.
-You see a number of “depressions” where digs have previously taken place and the location where “Lucy” was found is marked.
+You see several “depressions” where digs have previously taken place and the location where “Lucy” was found is marked.
 And that seemed to be about it.

-Seeing it requires a diversion that takes 2 extra days and 800 kms return.
+Seeing it requires a diversion that takes 2 extra days and an 800 km return.
 Just to see a few holes in the ground and a UNESCO sign?

-The remains of “Lucy”, which are normally kept in a museum in Addis but are currently, and very controversially, on tour in the USA for several years.
+The remains of “Lucy” are normally kept in a museum in Addis but are currently, and very controversially, on tour in the USA for several years.
 The tour would earn his country $25 million.

 Another early hominid site at Melka Kunture (near the WHS of Tiya) has a fine museum that covers both the specific site as well as placing all the Rift Valley hominid sites in context, including Lower Awash (Hadar) and Omo.
 Melka Kunture is not currently on Ethiopia’s Tentative List.
 It would seem so much better to link the Omo and Awash as well as Olduvai (and possibly other sites such as Turkana) into a single multi-national site “Early Hominid sites of the African Rift Valley”.